 This section on alterations describes the differences that apply to alterations.
 Otherwise the procedures and requirements detailed in previous sections of Appendix RA2 shall also apply to alterations.
-For alterations, building owners or their agents may carry out the actions that are assigned to builders in previous sections of AppendixRA2.
+For alterations,

 Applicable procedures for registration of compliance documents described in Appendix RA2 shall also apply to alterations.